rehan-mateusz/Real_Estates/README.md

 ![HomePageSS1](/ss1.PNG)

 # Real_Estates
 Real estates is a web application for listing real estate and communication between registered users.
+Deployed at [http://kulas971.pythonanywhere.com](http://kulas971.pythonanywhere.com/)

 Guests can:
 - See the list of all offers and filter this list